 - a small handful of Feta crumbles

-- few tbsps of a lectin-free pesto (I used Spinach, see link to recipe above)
+- few tbsps of a lectin-free pesto (I used Spinach, see a link to recipe above)

 - 1/4 tsp coriander powder